Make Your

 Lower Falls of the Grand Canyon of the Yellowstone

 Park at Artist Point for inspiring views of the Lower Falls, the tallest waterfall in Yellowstone (308 feet, more than twice the height of Niagara Falls), and its 109-foot counterpart, Upper Falls.
-If you have more time and are up for a bit of an adventure, head 328 steps down the side of the canyon on Uncle Tom’s Trail.
-Of course, you’ll have to climb 328 steps back up the side of the canyon, but the close-up view of the falls is worth it.
 You can also get up close on the platform at the Brink of the Upper Falls or the platform at the Brink of the Lower Falls.
 Other picture-perfect vacation photo backdrops include Artist Point, Lookout Point, and Red Rock Point.
 There is no shortage of inspiring views.

 After you’re done at the canyon, end on a high note with a casual dinner at the new mid-century modern Canyon Lodge Eatery.
 Settle for some bites to share, try a pint of local microbrew, or toast with a glass of wine.
 We’re sure you’ll have lots to talk about.

-Remember, it can take more time than you expect to get from place to place so plan accordingly.
-But above all, be patient, flexible, have fun.
+Remember, it can take more time than you expect to get from place to place, so plan accordingly.
+But above all, be patient, flexible, and have fun.
 And enjoy the unexpected sights along the way—there are lots of them!